PrestaShop/docs/themes/modules/theme-options.rst

 Theme options module
 ***************************************

-PrestaShop 1.7 removed many options from the coore because they were actually theme related.
+PrestaShop 1.7 removed many options from the core because they were actually theme related.

 We encourage every theme developer to provide theme option in a module.
 For example, you may want to let your user choose the actions after a product was added to the cart: show a modal? redirect to the cart?